airbnb/transformpy/README.md

  - `Transform().map(SimpleMapper('test'))`
  - `Transform().map(simple_mapper_instance)`

+There are a couple of special methods on `Transform` objects, including:
+ - `unnest` : Which suppresses one level of nesting (using an `UnnestPipe`).
+ - `apply` : Which applies the transform pipeline to an iterable dataset.

 ## Pipes defined by TransformPy ##
 ** Please note, these will grow over time; small though in number they be now.
 Please do contribute your pipes if you think they are useful. **